Kidnapping Survival - Official Website

 cognitive dissonance, a powerful mechanism that is easy to use to your advantage once you have learned how to do it.

-examples from specific contexts are picked from a variety of psychological influence tools.
+These four examples from specific contexts are picked from a variety of psychological influence tools.
 Sometimes we may use them by intuition, talent or luck.
 However, we can not trust ourselves to draw on them unless we understand how they work and how they can be used.

 The Stockholm syndrome may save your life but change your personality